Cobalt-II/battle-simulator/README.md

 2/25/23:
 Completely reworked interval mechanics (got rid of ids, etc. as not needed anymore).
 Fixed the summoner unit passing its ability off.

+3/8/23:
+Reworked the movement mechanics so that it's easier to make new ones.
+You can now acquire entities and their distances from a certain entity by using the getEnts() function, making custom verisons of this easier to work with for movement.